Closing vs. Winterizing a Pool

 - Turning off pool equipment and removing any accessories

 This easy-to-follow outline will help you understand the winterization process, but the best way to winterize your pool is with the help of your local Latham Independent Builder.

 When to Close Your Pool for the Winter

 When temperatures start dropping it’s time to take action to protect your pool.
 Make sure you follow the correct steps to get your pool ready before you put on your seasonal safety cover and close your pool for the winter.
-If you have any questions, call your local Latham dealer for help.
+If you have any questions, call your local Latham Independent Builder for help.

 It’s important to monitor your pool water temperature to prevent damage to your pool and pool components.

 Give yourself enough time and start the process when your pool water starts to drop.
 Freezing water can expand and cause damage.

 Follow these steps to protect your pool and keep everything in working order for when it’s time to open your pool in the spring.
 Note that there is also a set of steps below to take if you live in a milder climate but will be using your pool less over the winter.
 When in doubt about any steps in the process, contact your Latham pool dealer.

 These tools will help you prepare your pool for the winter months when your pool is not in use.
 If you’re not sure how to use this equipment or don’t want to buy more supplies, contact a pool technician.